 Under the ACA, everyone can choose how to get coverage.
 If they already have a plan, whether through their employers, Medicaid, Medicare, or privately, they can keep it.

 Those who couldn't get health insurance have additional options.
 They can purchase it from a health insurance exchange and possibly get a subsidy.
 They may be eligible under expanded Medicare guidelines.
 Exemptions were available for a wide variety of situations.
 How much Obamacare costs an individual depends on one’s age, type of plan, family size, income, and location.

 These two laws helped lower the percentage of the population who had no health coverage from 16% in 2010 to 9% in 2018.

-The ACA's overriding purpose is to lower federal government spending on health care.
-In 2009, Medicare and Medicaid cost $676 billion, or 10.4 percent of the budget.
-These costs would double by 2020, to 20 percent of the budget.
-Both programs are part of mandatory spending which cannot be cut without a literal Act of Congress.
+The ACA's purpose is to lower federal government spending on health care.
+In 2009, the year before the ACA was signed, Medicare and Medicaid cost $676 billion or 10% of the budget.

 How the ACA Changed Health Care

-Indoor tanning services were assessed a 10 percent excise tax.
+Indoor tanning services were assessed a 10% excise tax.

-A re-insurance program offset the costs of health benefits for workers age 55-64 who were forced into early retirement.
+A reinsurance program offset the costs of health benefits for workers aged 55 to 64 who were forced into early retirement.

 Medicare beneficiaries who fell into the Medicare Part D Prescription Drug "donut hole" received a $250 rebate.
-They received a 50 percent discount on brand name drugs in 2011, and the donut hole is eliminated in 2020.
+They received a 50% discount on brand name drugs in 2011.
+The donut hole will be eliminated in 2020.